niplav/site/considerations_on_cryonics.md

 considered here because of their (perceived) small scale or difficult tractability.

-These include opportunity costs for the time spent informing oneself about cryonics (tens hours spent), opportunity costs for the time spent signing up (tens of hours spent), social costs by seeming weird and many more (though cryonics is easy to hide, and most cryonicists seem to be rather vocal about it anyways), and alienating family members who necessarily come into contact with cryonics (considering the ["Hostile Wife
+These include opportunity costs for the time spent informing oneself about cryonics (tens of hours spent), opportunity costs for the time spent signing up (tens of hours spent), social costs by seeming weird (though cryonics is easy to hide, and most cryonicists seem to be rather vocal about it anyways), and alienating family members who necessarily come into contact with cryonics (considering the ["Hostile Wife